huggingface/blog/hardware-partners-program.md

    - Which quantization scheme should I use?
    - Does my target device support int8 or should I stay in uint8?

-3. How to balance the trade-off between quantization and an acceptable accuracy loss?
+3. Balance the trade-off between quantization and an acceptable accuracy loss.
-4. How to export the quantized model for the target device?
+4. Export the quantized model for the target device.

 Although PyTorch and TensorFlow made great progress in making things easy for quantization, the complexities of transformer based models makes it hard to use the provided tools out of the box and get something working without putting up a ton of effort.